 b.
 The Headteacher

-The Headteacher has responsibility for the day to day management of provision for all children including children with SEN. He will keep the governing body informed and work closely with the SENDCO.
+The Headteacher has responsibility for the day-to-day management of provision for all children including children with SEND.
+He will keep the Board of Governors informed and work closely with the SENDCo.

 c.
 The SEND Co-ordinator